ericjforman/SerialCommunicationASCII/readme.txt

 Method 1 - sending multiple values
 - This example changes background color in response to three analog sensors
-- This is the recommended method, as it the easiest to debug - you can see data either in the Arduino Serial Monitor, or Processing
+- It is easy to debug - you can see data either in the Arduino Serial Monitor, or Processing

 	* Use Arduino example from Files / Examples / 04.
 Communication / VirtualColorMixer
 	* Use Processing or P5 code in this repository - "VirtualColorMixer" or "VirtualColorMixer_p5"